THE HOGARTH HEALTH CLUB PRIVACY NOTICE

 - To provide special access rights to The Hogarth Car Park via ANPR

 With your permission and/or where permitted by law, we may also use your personal data for marketing purposes, which may include contacting you by email and / or telephone and / or text message and / or post with information, news, and offers on our products and / or services.
 You will not be sent any unlawful marketing or spam.
-We will always work to fully protect your rights and comply with our obligations under the GDPR and the Privacy and Electronic Communications (EC Directive) Regulations 2003, and you will always have the opportunity to opt-out.
+We will always work to fully protect your rights and comply with our obligations under the UK-GDPR and the Privacy and Data Protection Act 2018, and you will always have the opportunity to opt-out.

 We do not use automated system[s] for carrying out certain kinds of decision-making and / or profiling.